niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_operation.md

 ### Installing the Sensor Module

 ``Note: Limited installation instructions are provided.
-The controller, target plate mounting arm, and protective cover plates are installed by TXRX.``
+Controller, target plate mounting arm, and protective cover plates are installed by TXRX.``

 1. Start by installing the sensor module on the stock rail closest to the controller enclosure
 2. Observe that the sensor module is properly connected to the controller enclosure